pingcap/community/contributors/workflow.md

 in the GitHub UI for creating the PR, because GitHub will create the PR branch inside the main repository rather than inside your fork.

-Create a branch and sync it with upstream:
+Create a branch and synchronize it with the upstream:

 ```sh
 # create a branch